The Bankrate promise

-What is cash-back auto refinancing?
+What is cash-out auto refinancing?

-A cash-back auto loan refinance allows you to adjust your current loan and refinance to an amount that is more than you owe, receiving that extra amount in cash.
+A cash-out auto loan refinance allows you to adjust your current loan and refinance to an amount that is more than you owe, receiving that extra amount in cash.
 This type of loan is typically used by those who need extra money.

 Being upside down means your outstanding loan balance is more than the vehicle is worth.
 In other words, if you owe $4,000 on a car loan, but the car’s value is only $2,000, then you are upside-down on the loan.
 If you have no plans to sell the car, being upside down is not necessarily a problem.
 Just continue to make payments and pay off the loan.

-If on the other hand, you hope to trade in your vehicle, being upside down can be a challenge.
+If, on the other hand, you hope to trade in your vehicle, being upside-down can be a challenge.
 You’ll need to pay off the negative equity yourself.

-How to apply for cash-back auto refinancing
+How to apply for cash-out auto refinancing

-The process of applying for cash-back auto refinance is similar to what you would do for a traditional refinance.
+The process of applying for cash-out auto refinance is similar to what you would do for a traditional refinance.
 It simply requires paperwork and research.
 After determining how much your vehicle is currently worth — through outlets such as Kelley Blue Book — you will have an idea of the amount of equity on the vehicle.
 This number will inform how much cash you can potentially receive.

 Finding a lender that offers cash-back auto refinancing will take a bit more work.
 Not all lenders offer this service.
 After researching different lenders, compare the terms and determine which option is best for you.
 Pay special attention to the amount of money you will receive.
-Following the application and loan approval you will walk away with new loan terms and the extra money.
+Following the application and loan approval, you will walk away with new loan terms and extra money.